retrogradeorbit/geoip/README.md

 # geoip

-Build a ip number to country look up database from trawling whois records.
+Lookup the geographical location of IP numbers.
+No need for MaxMind.
+DIY database builder.
+Build an "ip number to country look up" database from trawling whois records.
 Query that database to lookup ip's and find out what country they are located in.
 Export the database to a number of different formats including plain SQL for integration into existing systems.

 ## Installation